angrycaptain19/Duel-links-bot/README.md

 INSTALL INSTRUCTIONS:

-1.- unzip
-2.- inside the bot folder on powershell run: pip install -r requirements.txt
+1.- unzip on folder and on powershell run: pip install -r requirements.txt

 3.- to run simply type: